stormpath/stormpath-dotnet-documentation/docs/quickstart.rst

 Create an API Key Pair
 ----------------------

 Once you've created a new account, you need to create an API key pair.
+These are your credentials for the Stormpath API.
 A new API key pair is easily created by logging into your dashboard and clicking the "Create an API Key" button.
-This will generate a new API key for you, and prompt you to download your key pair.
+This will generate a new key pair for you, and prompt you to download the key pair as a file.

 .. note::
     Please keep the API key file safe!
 This key and secret